Blotch3D/Blotch3D/readme.md

 Making and using 3D content
 ---------------------------

-You can convert standard 3D models, audio files, fontes, etc. to 'XNB' files for use by your project.
-(Although some standard content types can be loaded directly, like with

 You can use the BlGeometry static class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.
 A few primitive model (XNB) files like the torus, various